Vikas-Sajwan/Monday_Coffee_Sales_Analysis-SQL/README.md

 13. Get the product with the highest average rating?
 14. List all customers who haven't made any purchases?

+🤝 Contributions

 Feel free to fork the repository and submit pull requests to improve or add new queries.

+📄 License

+This project is licensed under the MIT License.